prog01/my-website/README.md

-# my-website
+# My Website

 This is an awesome website!

-Now editing on update-readme branch

-Update locally

-One more tweak
+Updates made on master on GitHub before rebase